shiorijs/shiori/examples/interactions/applicationCommands.md

-In order to use interactions you must use the plugin `@shiorijs/interactions`.
+In order to create application commands you must use the plugin `ApplicationCommandPlugin`.
 You can learn more about plugins in it's own section.

 ```js
 const { Client, ApplicationCommandPlugin } = require('shiori');